Mimi's Organic Eats » Recipes » Cookies

 - Bake for 45 minutes or until the edges are golden brown and the center is done.

-- Serve with ice cream!
+- Serve the warm cookie with ice cream!

 Video